The main aim when cycling your new fish tank is to make sure the aquarium is habitable.

 2. Add Beneficial Bacteria Whenever There’s An Increase In Bioload Compared To Bacterial Biomass

-How often you use a bacteria supplement in an aquarium is determined by the following:
+How often you use a bacteria supplement in your aquarium is determined by the following:

 You need to add more bottled bacteria to reinforce the ongoing nitrogen cycle.